Sales tax: In the United States

 Although the United States government has never used a general sales tax, an excise tax on whiskey enacted in 1791 was one of its first fund raising efforts.
 The unpopularity of this tax with farmers on the western frontier led to the Whiskey Rebellion in 1794.

 Federal and state sales taxes in the United States remained selective, rather than general, through the 19th century.
 However, excise taxes were applied to so many specific commodities during the Civil War that they functioned collectively as a general sales tax.

 The first broad-based, general sales taxes in the United States were enacted by Kentucky and Mississippi in 1930, although Kentucky repealed its sales tax in 1936.

 The federal government's per-gallon tax of gasoline (beginning at one cent per gallon in 1932) and per-package tax of cigarettes ($1.01 per package since 2009) are the most well-known current sales taxes administered by the federal government.

 Twenty-two other states began imposing general sales taxes later in the 1930s, followed by six in the 1940s and five in the 1950s.
 Kentucky re-enacted its sales tax law in 1960.
 Eleven more states enacted sales tax laws during the 1960s, with Vermont as the last in 1969.
 Five states currently do not have general sales taxes: Alaska, Delaware, Montana, New Hampshire, and Oregon.

 The 2010 health care reform law imposed a 10 percent federal sales tax on indoor tanning services, effective July 1, 2010.
 Unlike previous federal excise taxes, this tax is collected directly from the consumer by the seller and based on the sale price rather than a quantity.
 However, the new tax is selective rather than general, applying only to a specific service.

 In Canada

 Canada uses a value-added federal Goods and Services Tax with a rate of 5 percent, effective since January 1, 2008.
-Every province in Canada except Alberta has either a Provincial Sales Tax (PST) or the Harmonized Sales Tax (HST), which is a single, blended combination of the GST and PST.
+Alberta, Yukon, Northwest Territories, and Nunavut have no territorial sales taxes, so only the GST is collected.
+Other provinces have either a Provincial Sales Tax (PST) or the Harmonized Sales Tax (HST), which is a single, blended combination of the GST and PST.